felido01/Health_Patient_Analytics/README.md

 For more details, you can access the dataset on [Kaggle](https://www.kaggle.com/datasets/prasad22/healthcare-dataset).

-### Data Preparation: Creating the Patients Table
+## Data Preparation: Creating the Patients Table

-The SQL query provided is used to create a `patients` table, which stores various details about hospital patients.
-The table is structured with the following columns:
+The SQL query below is used to create a patients table, which stores various details about hospital patients.
+It was written with respect to its appropriate datatype.

 ```sql
 CREATE TABLE patients (